4/24/2025

 Zach Parham

 Thanks.
-And then just wanted to follow up on the four queue call you talked about having the flexibility to add some activity to the program in the second half of the year.
-Given the volatility we've seen in gas prices, how are you thinking about flexing that activity and maybe talk about the timeline on when you would have to make a decision on whether or not to add some activity?
+And then just wanted to follow up.
+On the 4Q call, you talked about having the flexibility to add some activity to the program in the second half of the year.
+Given the volatility we've seen in gas prices, you know, how are you thinking about flexing that activity and maybe talk about, you know, the timeline on when you would have to make a decision on whether or not to add some activity?

 speaker